Description

 Tried: Enter the hex value 0x86187 directly at the prompt instead of the decimal equivalent 549255.

-The binary reads input with scanf using a decimal integer format specifier (%d), so it interprets '0x86187' as the decimal number 0, not 549255.
-The comparison then fails and the binary prints the wrong-answer path.
-Always convert the Ghidra hex constant to decimal before providing it as input.
+The binary reads input with a decimal format specifier, so it parses '0x86187' as the number 0 rather than 549255, the comparison fails, and it takes the wrong-answer path.
+Convert the hex constant from Ghidra into decimal before you type it.

 Tried: Run the binary without piping input and type the value interactively, then copy the flag from the terminal - but accidentally enter a space or newline before the digits.